passeriforma/SLiMscape/README.md

 - Start\_Pos: The start position of the sequence.

-Further results can be obtained on the internet, at the URL: `http://rest.slimsuite.unsw.edu.au/retrieve&jobid={jobid produced when the run is performed}`
+Further results can be obtained on the internet, at the URL: `http://rest.slimsuite.unsw.edu.au/retrieve&jobid={jobid produced when the run is performed}`.
+Alternatively, there is a button at the bottom of the results panel which will open the above link in your browser.

 ##SLiMProb